mkhan-trustly/asset-mngmnt/README.md

 ### Domain
 To keep it simple imagine we are managing an asset, there might be several properties but let's just update the name for simplicity.
-* AssetId UUID
+- AssetId UUID
-* Asset name String
+- Asset name String

+### Microservices
+In the demo application we have created two main packages
+- command
+- query

+In the real world, these will be two different microservices.

 ### Flow
 Created using PlantUML (see architecture.puml)